Lombiq/.NET-Analyzers/Readme.md

 This will completely disable code analysis.

 ### How to disable analyzers during `dotnet build`

-By default `dotnet build` command runs analyzers and produces code analysis warnings if there are some.
-But it makes the build slower.
-Pass `-p:RunCodeAnalysis=false` parameter to disable analyzers during build, like:
+By default the `dotnet build` command runs analyzers and produces code analysis warnings if there are any but it makes the build slower.
+Pass the `-p:RunCodeAnalysis=false` parameter to disable analyzers during build, like:

 ```ps
 dotnet build ./SomeSolution.sln -c Debug --no-incremental -p:RunCodeAnalysis=false
 ```

 ### Using the analyzers during development